Dorrell out as coach at Colorado after 0-5 start to season | Times Leader

 The loss to Arizona became the final blow for Dorrell, whose team has been outscored by a 216-67 margin.
 The Wildcats were a team predicted to finish 11th in the Pac-12 preseason media poll, with Colorado last.
 The Buffaloes’ defense surrendered 673 total yards Saturday — the most since allowing 616 to Arizona in 2015.

 He also came under fire last season for skipping his customary postgame radio show after a 30-0 loss to the Gophers.
-In addition, Dorrell drew scrutiny when players weren’t made available after a 55-23 loss to Texas in the Alamo Bowl.
+In addition, Dorrell drew scrutiny when he didn’t make his players available after a 55-23 loss to Texas in the Alamo Bowl.

 Since joining the Pac-12 in 2011, the Buffaloes have turned to coaches such as Jon Embree, Mike MacIntyre, Tucker and Dorrell to try to turn the Buffaloes around.
 MacIntyre led the Buffaloes to the conference championship game in 2016, but it was his only winning season out of six.